PseudoDevs/IamGhost/abcmd5.md

-Last updated: 2024-04-05 13:37:48
+Last updated: 2024-04-05 13:38:22
-Random Quote: Love can’t be timed.
-It has to be lived. - Berlin
+Random Quote: Listen, you have a choice, okay?
+You can pay up now or bleed to death in court. - Saul Goodman